benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/alertsAndNotifications.md

 and open your newly created Bot on Telegram and enter ``/start`` In the chat box.

 This will Create an internal Chat ID on the Bot side and the bot will start sending Notifications to your Chat!

+### Ntfy

+ntfy lets you send push notifications to your phone or desktop via scripts from any computer, using simple HTTP PUT or POST requests.

+Visit this link: https://docs.ntfy.sh to follow the  Setup Instructions on the given link.